Penal Code section 290 Attorney

 The Right Lawyer

-As a former Deputy District Attorney, Fred Thiagarajah has the negotiating skills and trial experience necessary to get the best results for his clients, for criminal cases and immigration consequences.
-Fred Thiagarajah has worked in the Sexual Assault unit of the District Attorney’s office and uses his specialized knowledge of sex crimes to defend his clients, from all penalties, especially 290 registration.
-For an example of his work, please see his case results and read his client testimonials.
-With offices in Newport Beach, Beverly Hills and Riverside, Fred Thiagarajah has criminal defense experience in Orange, Los Angeles and Riverside Counties.
+As a former Deputy District Attorney, Fred Thiagarajah, and his team have the negotiating skills and trial experience necessary to get the best results for their clients, for criminal cases and immigration consequences.
+Fred Thiagarajah's team have worked in the Sexual Assault unit of the District Attorney’s office and use their specialized knowledge of sex crimes to defend their clients, from all penalties, especially 290 registration.
+For an example of his work, please see their case results and read their client testimonials.
+With offices in Newport Beach, Long Beach, Beverly Hills, Rancho Cucamonga and Riverside, Fred Thiagarajah and his team have criminal defense experience in Orange, Los Angeles, San Bernardino and Riverside Counties.

 Fred Thiagarajah – The Right Lawyer.
 The Right Result.
 The Right Choice.